webyrd/Barliman/README.md

 DONE (features on the TODO list implemented since the original release of Barliman)

+* Implemented monospace font, as recommended by Devon Zeugel.
 * Fixed error: An illegal s-expression in the 'Definitions' edit pane will make test input/output expressions that are legal expressions appear to be illegal.
 * Fixed error (by removing auto-insert of right parens): auto-insert of right parens and auto-insert of logic variables breaks 'undo'.
 Guess I need to learn how 'undo' works in Cocoa...
 * Fixed error: The '0' key no longer seems to work.